Posted on January 12, 2015 by

 Chlorine is in liquid or powder bleach, some multi-purpose cleaners, washing powders, disinfectants, mould inhibitors, in packaging, in our domestic water supplies, and in some antibacterial hand washes.

 Chlorine irritates the eyes and lungs, can trigger asthma attacks and can aggravate respiratory ailments or heart conditions.
 It dries the mucous membranes and can burn the skin.
+Which is why it is always advised to have quality face mask and safety gloves (like these at unigloves.co.uk) on your person when handling the chemical.

 The harmful effects are intensified when the fumes are heated, as in the shower, swimming pools and Jacuzzis.